-New Zealand born John Couch is an Australian based classical guitarist and the Director of New Zealand’s premiere classical guitar festival, the Taranaki Classical Guitar Summer School (TCGSS).
+New Zealand born John Couch is an Australian based classical guitarist and the Artistic Director of New Zealand’s premiere classical guitar festival, the Taranaki Classical Guitar Summer School (TCGSS).
 Couch is a highly qualified guitarist holding a Masters of Music in performance and research (pedagogy), Post-Graduate Diploma in performance and research, Bachelor of Music and is a Fellow of the Trinity Guildhall (London).

 As a chamber musician Couch has performed and recorded in the New Zealand Guitar Duo and the New Zealand Guitar Quartet.
 As a soloist he has performed in festivals and concert series around Australia, New Zealand, Europe, North America and Asia.
 He has recorded for and played on ABC Classic FM (Australia), 2CN (Australia), Classic FM (New Zealand), TVNZ (New Zealand), Radio Canada and HCMTV7 (Vietnam), and has featured as a soloist with the Christchurch Symphony Orchestra.

 Couch has won international and national guitar and music competitions in New Zealand and Australia.
 He has been a finalist and prizewinner in many other international competitions including Taiwan international guitar competition, Tokyo international guitar competition and the 36th International Guitar Competition “Michele Pittaluga” (Italy).